Raleigh Street Dump

-The Raleigh Street Dump site includes the area where Chloride Metals, Tampa Fiberglass and other parties disposed of wastes from 1977 until 1991.
+The Raleigh Street Dump site includes the area where battery waste and other waste streams were disposed from 1977 until 1991.
 In 1988, the Hillsborough County Environmental Protection Commission received complaints that Tampa Fiberglass improperly disposed of waste at the site.
 EPA placed the site on the National Priorities List (NPL) in 2009 because of contaminated soil and ground water resulting from waste handling practices.
 EPA and the Florida Department of Environmental Protection (FDEP) investigated site conditions.
 By designing and carrying out a cleanup plan, EPA, FDEP and the site’s potentially responsible parties (PRPs) will protect people and the environment from site contamination.

 Site Location and Background